Why Do Hummingbirds Fly Up to Your Face?

 Inquisitive Hummingbirds

-The hummingbird feeders that have worked best for me are the First Nature 16oz feeders.
+The hummingbird feeder that works best for me are the First Nature 16 oz feeders.

-My hummingbirds empty them in about 36 hours making it difficult for bacteria or fungus to grow before the feeder is ready for cleaning and refill.
+During the summer, my hummingbirds empty them in about 36 hours making it difficult for bacteria or fungus to grow before the feeder is ready for cleaning and refilling.

-The 2 pack is the best to start with, just to help with bullying behaviors, but can also take the pressure off of cleaning and refilling feeders for a continuous nectar supply for your hummingbirds.
+The 2 pack is the best way to go as it helps with bullying behaviors, but can also take the pressure off of cleaning and refilling feeders for a continuous nectar supply for your hummingbirds.

-In addition to being attractive to my hummingbirds, they are also inexpensive, durable, and more easily cleaned than other inexpensive hummingbird feeders.
+In addition to being attractive to my hummingbirds, they are also inexpensive, durable, and easy to clean than other inexpensive hummingbird feeders.

 It is glass with a wide mouth and dishwasher safe on the top rack.